wp-plugins/open-menu/readme.txt

 3. OpenMenu Options
 4. Sample Rendered Menu
 5. Powerful Widgets
+6. Deals and Coupon Widget / Shortcode

 == Changelog ==
+= 1.6.10 =
+* Added option to QR widget to open the mobile site link in a new window
+* Added Deal Widget so an OpenMenu's deals can be placed into a widget ready theme
+* Added [openmenu_deals] shortcode

 = 1.6.9 =
-* Add an OpenMenu Filter widget
+* Added an OpenMenu Filter widget
 * Updated Specials Widget to properly handle currency symbols
 * Removed unused functions and cleaned up existing codebase